folio-org/mod-vendors/README.md

 ## Building the Project

-Mod-Vendor uses a relational DB and takes a database-first approach.
+This module uses a relational DB and takes a database-first approach.

 _NOTE: JOOQ was configured to read the DB's schema to synthesize the corresponding POJOs.
 We then bridge this persistence model with the ones synthesized by RAML module builder (which models the API input/response)._